likki0207/Analysing-Stock-Price-of-different-companies/README.md

 # Analysing-Stock-Price-of-different-companies
-This Application can be used to track Cryptocurrencies such as BitCoin, ethereum, Dogecoin
+This Application can be used to Analyse the Stock Prices of different companies

 # How to run the web application?
 Select the input features (Select the sectors you want and number of companies for which you want to display for stock price graph)